Kindergarten Course of Study

-Field trips in Kindergarten include: HEB, Cameron Park Zoo in Waco, Retirement Home, The Gardens at Texas A&M, and the Brazos Valley Museum of Natural History.
+Field trips in Kindergarten include: HEB or Costco, Cameron Park Zoo in Waco, retirement homes, The Gardens at Texas A&M, and the Brazos Valley Museum of Natural History.

 The goal of Visual Arts in the Kindergarten art curriculum is to develop creativity, fine motor coordination, observation skills, and resourcefulness.
 The introduction to God’s elements of design are presented.
 These are explored through cross-curriculum themes (including Line, Shape, Color, Value, Form, Texture, and Space) and styles associated with influential artists.

 During weekly 30-minute sessions, students will begin learning the meaning of digital citizenship and sharpen computer navigation skills.
 They will also begin to learn basic keyboarding skills while practicing letter and sound recognition using Typing Club Jungle Junior.
 Using Sphero Indi, Code and Go Mouse and Beebot, kindergarteners will be introduced to coding and robotics.
 All students will learn Digital Citizenship throughout the year and practice applying Christian principles and a Biblical worldview in the digital world.